CaCO3CaOCO2/CIBF/_posts/2025-01-30-Reflections-on-Yr-3-First-Sem.md

 ## Health
 Pretty bad.
 I think this took a huge toll on my school and work.
 Crying to sleep or until my eyes hurt most of the days really isn't an ideal situation.<br>
 ## People
-Made a friend or two, and realized finding those who fit is important.<br>
+Made a friend or two, and realized finding those who match well is important.<br>

 ## Coming Up Next...?
 Get my health issues sorted out (for the most part), and do more focusing/ self-monitoring.
 Learn to get (at least) some fun of doing "boring" things, such as going to class, doing grocery, or whatever.
 Work and start cleaning up the debt.
-Ask myself what I am thinking and how I am feeling more.
-And be grateful I am still living.
+Ask myself what I am thinking and how I am feeling more, and be grateful I am still living.